the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-informal.md

 It isn't just fun, their productivity will be higher if they take regular breaks and socialise with others! (see [this post](https://buffer.com/resources/science-taking-breaks-at-work/))

 When a team is working remotely, they can get together at specific times for online "coffee chats".
-These are scheduled in advance, so that everyone can plan their work and other meetings around them as needed, and specifically have no agenda.
+These are scheduled in advance so that everyone can plan their work and other meetings around them as needed and specifically have no agenda.
 The purpose is to share a social break together.

 ## Design the coffee chat

 The first step in running a remote coffee chat is considering the purpose of the social break, who will be invited and to set the time for the conversation.

-Converstations where *anyone* can join may be what you want.
+Conversations, where *anyone* can join, may be what you want.
-In March 2020, during the COVID-19 pandemic, Kirstie Whitaker hosted [online morning coffee chats on Zoom](https://twitter.com/kirstie_j/status/1239455513080926208?s=20) which she promoted on twitter.
+In March 2020, during the COVID-19 pandemic, Kirstie Whitaker hosted [online morning coffee chats on Zoom](https://twitter.com/kirstie_j/status/1239455513080926208?s=20) which she promoted on Twitter.
-Different people joined at 7:40am every morning to match her early morning chats at the Turing Institute between when her train arrived and when she usually started working.
+Different people joined at 7:40 am every morning to match her early morning chats at the Turing Institute between when her train arrived and when she usually started working.
 The purpose of these calls was to have social contact with anyone else who was up early and looking for motivation to get started.
 It didn't matter who came along, everyone was invited to join for 20 minutes.